Peachka/develop/README.md

-# develop
+# Level 3
-No any classes only settings.gradle and build.gradle
+Junior task is realized, with the addition of animations, asynchronous methods, and intents